tomasohCHOM/motion/services/file-upload/README.md

    ```bash
    docker compose up -d
    ```
+> Add the `--build` argument to rebuild the server during development.

 2. The service will be available at `http://localhost:8080`
 3. MinIO console will be available at `http://localhost:9001` (admin/admin)